Flat and Low Slope Roofing Materials

 3. More expensive than EPDM or TPO membranes.

-4. Can be mounted on the prepared surface only.
-Cannot be installed on asphalt-based roofs.
+4. Can be mounted on the prepared surface only and cannot be installed on asphalt-based roofs.

 PVC roof - low slope roofing materials